-This program prepares individuals to maintain and repair specialized farm, ranch, and agribusiness power equipment and vehicles.
-It includes instruction in the principles of diesel, combustion, electrical, steam, hydraulic, and mechanical systems and their application to the maintenance of terrestrial and airborne crop-spraying equipment; tractors and hauling equipment; planting and harvesting equipment; cutting equipment; power sources and systems for silos; irrigation and pumping equipment; dairy, feeding, and shearing operations; and processing systems.
+The Agriculture Systems Technology program prepares individuals to maintain and repair specialized farm, ranch and agribusiness power equipment and vehicles.
+It includes instruction in the principles of diesel, combustion, electrical, steam, hydraulic and mechanical systems, and it covers the following applications:

 Graduates should be prepared to take professional exams, which correspond to certain programs of study, and to enter careers as entry-level technicians in the transportation industry.

 Agricultural Systems Technology is a limited-enrollment program and has unique admission requirements, policies, procedures, schedules and deadlines, which are subject to change.
 Interested applicants should complete the entire application process, including placement testing and review with an academic advisor.
 The advisor will go over essential information and give you a Limited-Enrollment Student Checklist, which outlines the next steps enrollment.
 When meeting with your program advisors, be sure to bring your checklist.

 Interested applicants for any of our limited-enrollment programs should email Paige Kearns at [email protected].